The Complexity of Violent Extremism

 DHS works with foreign governments, international organizations, and various U.S. Embassies across the world to develop and implement CVE programs.

 DHS also has CVE partnerships with the Australia, Belgium, Canada, Denmark, Germany, Netherlands, Spain, the European Union, and the UK, as well as partnerships with international law enforcement organizations such as the International Association of Chiefs of Police (IACP), Europol, the Global Counter Terrorism Forum (GCTF), and the Hedayah Center.

 - DHS has developed and implemented Countering Violent Extremism (CVE) programs, such as the CVE Exchange Program.
 This program, in its third year, pairs two cities in the US with two in a European nation with exchange delegations representing civil society and local government exchanging operational community engagement best practices that may support CVE but also promote integration, youth empowerment, resolution of grievances, and protection of rights and liberties.

 - DHS signed a U.S.-Australia Joint Statement on Countering Transnational Crime, Terrorism, and Violent Extremism in Canberra in May 2012.

-- Since 2010, DHS has partnered with Canadian counterparts to share best practices and research related to CVE and promote community-based and community driven efforts.
+- DHS has partnered with its Canadian counterparts to share best practices and research related to CVE, produce joint analysis, and promote community-based and community driven efforts.